Frequently Asked Questions

 How do I contact Hale Day Camp in the summer?

 Hale Day Camp’s summer phone number is (781) 329-8107.
-The phone line is only turned on in June.
+The phone line is only available while camp is in session (June, July and August).
 Please feel free to contact us during our office hours between 8 am and 6 pm, Monday through Friday.

 Can I pick my camper up later than 3:45 pm?